lseman/baldes/README.md

   Performs a multi-stage branching, including the recent cluster branching.
 In each node, **branching variables** are selected through a hierarchical evaluation.
 The evaluation involves three phases: in **Phase 0**, candidates are chosen based on pseudo-cost history, fractional proximity to integers, and, for edges, distance to the depot. **Phase 1** evaluates these by solving a restricted master LP for each child node without new columns, using the Product Rule to select candidates maximizing lower bound increases.
 In **Phase 2**, the best candidates undergo further relaxation with heuristic column generation, again selected by the Product Rule.
 This structured approach adapts to tree depth, prioritizing impactful selections early on.

 - **Improvement Heuristics:** Optional fast improvement heuristics are applied at the end of each labeling phase to enhance label quality.
+The improvement heuristics are based on an iterated local search with adaptive operators weight in a ANLS-like heuristic.

 ## ⚠️ Disclaimer